mjul/diesel/README.md

     (defdto Name (string FirstName, string LastName))

 This generates a class `Name` with properties `FirstName` and `LastName`.

+# Defining Enum DTOs

+    (defenum <typename> <values>)

+This defines an enum with the specified values.

+Being a DTO (Data Transfer Objects), the type is decorated with attributes to make it serializable with the BinarySerializer and the DataContractSerializer.

+## Example

+    (defenum Gender [Female Male])

+This generates an enum `Gender` with values `Female` and `Male` and the corresponding DataContract attributes.

 # Defining Application Services